SEO for Beginners

 Building or Maintaining Your Own Website

-Keywords are words that people use to search for what they want.
-If you’re a hair stylist your keywords would be hair salon, stylist, hair cut, colorist, etc..
+A keyword is a word that best describes the content.
+People uses keywords to search for what they want.
+If you’re a hair stylist, your keywords could be hair salon, stylist, hair cut, colorist, barber, etc..
 When you are creating your website you will want to focus on one main keyword for each page/post.
-Repeating a keyword throughout multiple pages is just another red flag.

 Be Yourself When Writing

 Let your personality show through your text.
 Write as if you’re talking with a client or customer that has never heard of you.
 Best practice is to write at a 6th grade reading level.
 Understand that not everyone who reads your content knows about you or your content.
 You’re not insulting anyone.
-Unless you’re target market is people with a masters or a doctorate, those complicated words won’t intrigue anyone and only makes your Flesch-Kincaid readability difficult.
 Your website should be a digital copy of you.

 Write it like an essay